zahidesad/BingoGame/README.md

 One of the most important things I learned in the project was my ability to implement more complex data structures and algorithms.
 Understanding and implementing more advanced data structures such as multi linked list has greatly contributed to improving my software skills.
 # NOTES
-If you encounter an error when you run the application via “ZahidEsadBaltaciMainFrame”, follow the steps below.
+If you encounter an error when you run the application via “MainFrame”, follow the steps below.
 1) Please right click on the project name and select properties.
 ![image](https://github.com/zahidesad/BingoGame/assets/116666407/c5795077-d358-4c28-bba6-b39cf14165bb)
 2) Please go to the “Source” menu and set the "Source Binary Format" section to 17.